Prof Haley Gomez

 - Year 1: Cosmos

 I am Head of Public Engagement in the School and as part of this role, I manage 1.5 FTE outreach staff.
-I am PI of the Astronomy PATT grant.
 I also represent the School on the following internal committees

 - School Board (nominated member)